Essential Fatty Acids

 We have sorted our nutrition database by omega-3 content (more correctly alpha linolenic acid - the principal omega-3 fatty acid) so you can easily see how much fat is contained in different foods.
 You can also search through our database using the search box below or browse the fat content by food category.

-omega-3 content by food category:
+omega-3 in foods - by food category

 Fats are broken down in the body to give glycerol and fatty acids.
 Glycerol can be converted into glucose in the liver and used as a source of energy.
 The fatty acids are also a good source of energy.
 Fat provides 9 kCal of energy per gram which is more than double the energy provided by carbohydrate or protein (4 kCal).